-The last few years have made people value a work place that keeps them happy.
+The last few years have made people value a workplace that keeps them happy.
 Most of us end up spending more than 8 hours in our office.
-This employee preference towards a more caring employer, friendlier employer has begun to drive employee retention trends almost as much as money.
+This employee preference towards a more caring employer, the friendlier employer has begun to drive employee retention trends almost as much as money.
 Money has become one of the important factors but it is no longer the dominant factor that it used to be.

 This piece outlines different ways leaders can motivate their employees and team members beyond just using money as an inducement.
-Employees that stay back for reasons other than money are also more strongly motivated and stay there for the longer run:
+Employees that stay back for reasons other than money are also more strongly motivated and stay there for the long run:

 1. Spread positive energy:

-Energy tends to flow top down.
+Energy tends to flow top-down.
 Even scientifically energy flows from higher potential energy levels to lower energy levels.
-As a senior person in the organisation or as an employer you have the ability to do drive positive energy.
+As a senior person in the organization or as an employer you have the ability to do drive positive energy.
 Positive energy is contagious and usually spreads around if you lead by example.

-2. Office needn’t be just about work:
+2. The office needn’t be just about work: